lfit/itpol/protecting-code-integrity.md

     $ git verify-commit [hash]

-You can also look at the repository log and request that all commit signatures are verified and shown:
+You can also look at repository logs and request that all commit signatures are verified and shown:

     $ git log --pretty=short --show-signatures